voxie/training-modules/Module-02.md

 ### Wrapping Up

 When you are done with all the exercises you should have 2 git repositories in your personal GitLab namespace ('PHP' and 'php-final').
 Please create a tag in each of these repos called `v1.2` with a message of 'ready for review'.
 Be sure your tags are pushed to the remote repository and are visible in GitLab, then add all team leads and the department manager to both repos with "Developer" permissions.
-Create an issue saying the module is ready for review.
+Create an issue titled "Review Module 2 - General PHP Programming".

 Any required communication will again be done on the "issues" feature for the project so this feature **MUST** be enabled in the settings for each repo.